bagusbrontosie/machine-learning-with-minishift/README.md

 ### Importing Dependencies

 As with our `train.py` we need to import the dependencies that our server will need to function - namely, Flask, Keras, and NumPy.
-Copy and paste the following code at the top of the `server.py` file.
+The following code at the top of the `server.py` file.

 ```python
 from flask import Flask, request